- Sharon Grant - Field Museum, Chicago, IL, USA

 - all specimens collected on a research voyage

 - all specimens housed within a single location

 - all specimens managed by an individual curator

-This group will lay out a standard methodology for enumerating those common chracteristics at the group level for the purpose of communicating the eixistance and nature of to others.
-These group level characteristics may come from a variety of sources including aggreagations of individual records where those records are already digitized or hand generation via manual inventories of physical collections.
+This group will lay out a standard methodology for enumerating those common characteristics at the group level for the purpose of communicating the existence and nature of to others.
+These group level characteristics may come from a variety of sources including aggregations of individual records where those records are already digitized or hand generation via manual inventories of physical collections.

 What are the uses of collection descriptions?

-- Provide relationships between collections in time and space
+- Establishment of relationships between collections in several locations

 - It can help with the assessment of the strengths and gaps in the organisation as a whole, so that finding collaboration partners that have either the same or complementary strengths is simplified.

 - It can help to identify which areas should be a priority for development in strategic plans and to establish priorities for item-level cataloguing.